-F. Publication
+G. Publication

 Wide dissemination of advisory opinions should provide guidance to all members of the judiciary.
-The committee recommends that all formal opinions and summaries of certain informal opinions be posted on CJEO's Web site.
-CJEO should have discretion to determine which summaries of informal opinions should be published.
-CJEO should also consider the creation of a booklet or a binder containing all opinions to be distributed periodically in hard copy or electronically to all judicial officers and updated when new opinions are issued.
+The committee recommends that all formal written opinions and summaries of certain informal written opinions and oral advice be posted on CJEO's Web site.
+CJEO should have discretion to determine which summaries of informal written opinions and oral advice should be published.
+CJEO should also consider the creation of a booklet or a binder containing all opinions to be distributed periodically in hard copy or electronically to all judges and updated when new opinions are issued.